Harry Norton Schofield: Details

 Schofield was 34 years old, and a captain in the Royal Field Artillery during the Second Boer War when the following deed took place for which he was awarded the VC.
 On 15 December 1899, at the Battle of Colenso, South Africa, Captain Schofield with several others tried to save the guns of the 14th and 66th Batteries, Royal Field Artillery, when the detachments serving the guns had all become casualties or been driven from their guns by infantry fire at close range.
 Captain Schofield went out with two other officers (Walter Congreve and Frederick Roberts) and a corporal (George Nurse) when the first attempt was made to extricate the guns and helped in withdrawing the two that were saved.
 Schofield was initially awarded the Distinguished Service Order, but this was cancelled when he was subsequently upgraded to the VC, his citation reads:

 Schofield received the medal from King Edward VII during an investiture at St. James's Palace on 29 October 1901.

-He was promoted to major on 13 February 1900, and appointed Aide-de-camp to Sir Redvers Buller, General Officer Commanding the Aldershot district.
+He was promoted to major on 13 February 1900, and appointed aide-de-camp to Sir Redvers Buller, General Officer Commanding the Aldershot district.
+He retired from the Army in December 1905.
+He was, however, recalled to serve as a deputy assistant director of remounts in April 1906.

-Further information
+Later life

-Schofield served in the First World War and retired with the rank of lieutenant colonel.
-He is buried in Putney Vale Cemetery.
+During the First World War Schofield rejoined the Army and served in a number of staff positions.
+He retired with the rank of lieutenant colonel.

+He died on 10 October 1931 and is buried in Putney Vale Cemetery.